-Should the expected cash flows from the project decrease by 17.25%, or should the applicable WACC increase by 3.1%, the recoverable amount would be just equal to the CGU's book value.
+Should the expected cash flows from the project decrease by 17.25%, or should the applicable WACC increase by 3.1% percentage points, the recoverable amount would be just equal to the CGU's book value.
+The recoverable amount exceeds the carrying amount by EUR 69,448 thousand.

 The FYB206 project under development was assigned to the FYB206 CGU with a book value for the CGU of € 5,733K.
 Likewise for this CGU, the recoverable amount was determined using fair value on the basis of current planning for the FYB206 project using discounted cash flows.
 In the case of FYB206, Formycon's planning is based in large part upon its experience with previous biosimilar development projects.
 Assumptions were likewise made with regard to the overall future market size, the market share for all biosimilars, the market share specifically for FYB206, and price reductions.
 Initial CGU revenues in the form of milestone payments from a potential marketing partner are expected from 2028, with commercial market launch anticipated following originator patent expiry in 2029.
 The planning period ends in 2040, with no further extrapolations beyond this point.
-For this CGU, Group has applied an after-tax discount rate of 10.0%, likewise based upon the WACC using historical industry weightings, with a possible leverage of 9.9% and a market risk premium of 7%.
+For this CGU, Group has applied an after-tax discount rate of 11.53%, likewise based upon the WACC using historical industry weightings, with a possible leverage of 9.9% and a market risk premium of 7%.